thomasdunlap/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how you identified lane-line pixels and fit their positions with a polynomial?

-I find lane-line pixels and fit their positions by taking the `warped` image and running it throught the function `detect_lane_lines` in IPython cell 13.
+I find lane-line pixels and fit their positions by taking the `warped` image and running it throught the function `detect_lines()` in IPython cell 13.

 I split the image in two, and take the max value of the histogram of each side as the lane line points.